ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 The cache directory is a subdirectory inside the global projects folder.
 The content may be copied from the cache location to ``<job private directory>/requirements_roles`` location.

-By default, climber has a system-wide setting that allows roles to be dynamically downloaded from the ``roles/requirements.yml`` file for SCM projects.
+By default, ascender has a system-wide setting that allows roles to be dynamically downloaded from the ``roles/requirements.yml`` file for SCM projects.
 You may turn off this setting in the **Jobs settings** screen of the Settings menu by switching the **Enable Role Download** toggle button to **OFF**.

 .. image:: ../common/images/configure-awx-jobs-download-roles.png
    :alt: Job Settings page showing the option to Enable Role Download.

-Whenever a project sync runs, climber determines if the project source and any roles from Galaxy and/or Collections are out of date with the project.
+Whenever a project sync runs, ascender determines if the project source and any roles from Galaxy and/or Collections are out of date with the project.
 Project updates will download the roles inside the update.

 If jobs need to pick up a change made to an upstream role, updating the project will ensure this happens.
 A change to the role means that a new commit was pushed to the *provision-role* source control.
 To make this change take effect in a job, you do not need to push a new commit to the *playbooks* repo, but you **do need** to update the project, which downloads roles to a local cache.
 For instance, say you have two git repositories in source control.
-The first one is *playbooks* and the project in climber points to this URL.
+The first one is *playbooks* and the project in ascender points to this URL.
 The second one is *provision-role* and it is referenced by the ``roles/requirements.yml`` file inside of the *playbooks* git repo.

 .. this section is used in collections support section below